incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 Add a simple Pinterest "Pin It" Button to your posts in 2 minutes!

+No need to copy and paste code throughout your WordPress site.

 ###"Pin It" Button Lite Features###

 * Let the reader select an image when pinning.